 The importance of life insurance for the stay-at-home spouse.

 Most people agree that the wage earner in any family should have life insurance protection.
 After all, how would the family survive without a breadwinner's income?
 But, what if something were to happen to a stay-at-home spouse?
 There could be a tremendous financial impact if that happened, too.

 Despite the importance of the stay-at-home parent, there's little research to quantify its value.
 In its 2016 Mom Salary Survey, Salary.com reported the most common functions performed by mothers would translate to a $48,509 base salary and $94,593 in overtime, for a total of $143,102.
-It further states that stay-at-home spouses work 92+ hour weeks, serving as housekeeper, teacher, cook, psychologist, and van driver, among numerous other tasks.
+It further states that stay-at-home spouses work 92+ hour weeks, serving as housekeeper, teacher, cook, psychologist, and van driver – and doesn’t even include the hours spent as soccer coach, fairy godmother and building block architect.

 There are no hard and fast rules for determining how much life insurance is enough, because no two families have exactly the same needs or resources.
 As a general rule of thumb, though, the appropriate amount of insurance protection could equal up to an individual's annual salary times the number of years before the youngest child is out of college, depending on other available income or resources.

 When calculating an amount for a stay-at-home spouse, the annual financial value of the services they provide should be used.
 Let's say you determine that the financial value of the services a stay-at-home spouse provides for your family equals $50,000 a year.
 If your youngest child will finish college in 15 years, the appropriate amount of insurance protection needed for the stay-at-home spouse would be approximately $750,000, depending on other available income or resources.

 Some other things you might want to consider in determining an insurance amount include funeral costs, medical expenses, probate fees, estate taxes, and inflation.
 Your insurance agent can help you determine how much life insurance you will need.